 In a movie filled with the typical spaghetti-stained sweaty and smelly characters, veteran Gilbert Roland, at 63 years old, delivers by far the most memorable performance.
 In the Long John Silver role, Chasquisdo is a cool master manipulator, getting everyone to trust him long enough for him to plan the next move, which almost always involves a betrayal.
 Tony helps Chasquisdo find a bit of a soul, but his long term prospects remain suitably uncertain.

-With a more than decent Mexican-inspired music score and some impressive cinematography in the unforgiving desert, Between God, The Devil And A Winchester strides forward with sensibly assured steps in search of buried treasure, a trip that yields predictable death for many, increased wisdom for some, and extreme riches for a very few.
+With a more than decent Mexican-inspired music score and some impressive cinematography in the unforgiving desert, Between God, The Devil And A Winchester strides forward with assured steps, yielding predictable death for many, increased wisdom for some, and extreme riches for a very few.

 No comments: